-- Tax Increment Financing (TIF) This would be particularly useful in areas where growth is expected to increase traffic demand.
+- Tax Increment Financing (TIF)- This would be particularly useful in areas where growth is expected to increase traffic demand.
 The McDonald Farm is a good example of somewhere in Hamilton County that TIF could be applied. - " Business Improvement Districts (BID)- This would be a similar approach as the TIF but would be more applicable to developed commercial areas to complete smaller road, multimodal, or streetscape projects.

-- " Alternative Transportation Funding Projects involving electric vehicle infrastructure (charging stations) or other solutions such as bike-share or ride-share services often qualify for different funding programs.
-Given the rural character in part of the County, these types of projects would need to be located in places with the highest probability of success. - " Public-Private Partnerships This can be an important tool for funding large infrastructure projects with private companies when the opportunity for an industrial, commercial, or residential projects arise with benefits to the County.
+- " Alternative Transportation Funding probability of success. - " Public-Private Partnerships This can be an important tool for funding large infrastructure projects with private companies when the opportunity for an industrial, commercial, or residential projects arise with benefits to the County.
 The costs, financing, and effort of project delivery can be shared when working with private companies.